 John and Linda have joined and are leading TEAMS for Medical Missions because they share the TEAMS vision for strong churches in Jamaica.
 From the home office in Allentown, Pennsylvania and in Jamaica they serve the Lord Jesus first, but then the TEAMS missionary family and the people of Jamaica.

 Anne Clay RPh, joined TEAMS in July 2004 as Pharmaceuticals Coordinator.
 She had previously served more than ten years as an officer in the Surgeon General’s Office of the U.S. Public Health Service.
 Today, Anne works closely with the TEAMS Medical Director.
 She also takes care of procurement of medicines, their inventorying, packing, and dispensing.
 In addition, she is responsible for registration of J-Teams physicians in Jamaica and most other medical matters.
 In Jamaica, she serves as pharmacist and as Medical Coordinator for J-Teams.
 This provides continuity and qualified oversight to the medical side of the work.

-Ray and Ruth Shive came to TEAMS for Medical Missions in mid-2001.
+Ray Shive andhis wife, Ruth came to TEAMS for Medical Missions in mid-2001.
 Prior to that they were involved in pastoral and teaching ministries in the United States, then for 20 years in cross-cultural missions in South Africa and later in USA home office administration.

 Ray and Ruth brought to TEAMS a vision for strong Jamaican churches.
 This came to mean a year-round ministry with existing churches through on-field missionaries and regular J-Team visits.
 This ministry emphasis continues to this day.